nvsmith/webdev-resources/README.md

 ## Roadmap

-I intend to continually add to this project.
-However, there is no grand, 5-year plan here; I go where my curiosity takes me and add to my repository of knowledge as needed.
+I continually add to this project; I go where my curiosity takes me and add to my repository of knowledge as needed.
+If you would like to contribute or if you'd like a specific guide to be created, feel free to reach out to me and let me know.

 <br>